tbrowder/FontFactory/README.md

 ### GnuMICR

-This is a Gnu version of the MICRE font face, in OpenType format ('.otf'), which can be used commercially.
-See many more details at the author's site []().
+This is a Gnu version of the MICRE font face, in OpenType format ('.otf'), which *can* be used commercially.
+See the GNU license in the *COPYING.txt* file in the '/resources' directory.

+See many more details and supporting files at the author's site at [](https://sandeen.net/GnuMICR).

-### Publishing requirements
+### CMC7

-This module will not be published until at least one of the MICRE fonts has been used to successfully produce a check that my bank cashes.
+This is a free font designed by Harold Lohner, in 1998, and placed into the public domain by him.
+It was downloaded from [https://www.fonts4free.net/cmc-7-font.html](https://www.fonts4free.net/cmc-7-font.html).
+See more details and the license in the *CMC7.txt* file in the '/resources' directory.

 The Font class
 ==============